 - Do not use shot larger than #7 1/2 due to the longer distance that it travels.

 - When transitioning stations, actions must be open with no rounds in the chamber.

 - As with any firearm, do not let your muzzle cover or “sweep” someone.

-- When using the single-clay thrower, be sure to push the lever forward while cocking the arm to avoid the arm from swinging through.
+- When using the single-clay thrower, be sure to push the lever forward while cocking the arm to prevent the arm from swinging through.
 Similarly, avoid standing in the path of the arm while cocking it.